Teaching materials ages 15-18

 Watch the animation and use the teaching sheets to find out about refugee rights.
 Activities take 10-30 minutes.

 Text and media 65

 To bring the complex subject of refugees, asylum and migration closer to the daily life of 15-to-18-year-olds and to move them into action, you can choose a couple of activities from the school activity guide below.
 The activities vary in length and can be integrated into many teaching settings and locations in and around your school.

 To find out more about who is helping refugees, watch the animation and read the article.

 Watch this video with your students and use the video exercise lesson plan to do a couple of activities and ask a few questions.
 You can vary the length of the activity as you like.
 Activities take 15-30 minutes.

 Omar is seventeen.
-His father Ziad and his mother Maha and his three brothers and two sisters fled Syria to Jordan, where they lived as refugees for a few years.
+His father Ziad, his mother, Maha and his three brothers and two sisters fled Syria to Jordan, where they lived as refugees for e few years.
 Omar recalls how he and his father had to do all kinds of work just to survive.
 The family was eventually resettled to Luxembourg.
-Omar now goes to school like any other 17 year old.
+Omar now goes to school like any other 17-year-old.
 He is passionate about fitness and documenting his surroundings with his own camera.

 If you have computers with an internet connection available for each individual student, give them some time to play the video game 'Path Out'.

 'Path Out' takes players through the experience of young Syrian refugee Abdullah Karam, a computer game designer who fled his country and settled in Austria, where he is now working as a programmer and designer.